-In partnership with Easter Seals DuPage & Fox Valley, DayOnePACT, Kane County Health Department and School District U-46, EPEL offers free screenings for children 0-5 years of age to evaluate for developmental delays and refer to early intervention if needed.
+In partnership with Easter Seals DuPage & Fox Valley, DayOnePACT, Kane County Health Department, and School District U-46, EPEL offer free online screenings for children 0-5 years of age.
+The screenings evaluate for social-emotional or developmental delays and a referral will be made to early intervention if needed.
 Early intervention partners with families to provide the best early start for children available.
-For a free online developmental or social-emotional screening click here.
+For a free online screenings click here.

 Give Me Five messaging offers five easy prompts to remind parents to Talk, Play, Read, Do and Write in their everyday life preparing children for Kindergarten.

 DID YOU KNOW?
 FLIPBOOKS Birth to 2 years of age: